TharaniRajan/StahlsTest/docs/README.md

 The StalhsPortal application is responsible for handling all of functionality of the Portal project _**except**_ the landing page that displays the graphs/analytics for the system

 ###### application  two - AnalyticsService
 The Analytics application's purpose is to handle the landing page of the application and seperate out the procesing of the analytics function.
 The reason for having a seperate application, to only handle analytics, is so that this function can be scaled seperately as needed.
-Furtheremore, analytics in general, can be complex and changing, this seperation allows for a portion of the overall sysem to change without affecting the base functionality.
+Furtheremore, analytics in general, can be complex and changing, this seperation allows for a portion of the overall system to change without affecting the base functionality.

 ###### application  three - SynchService
 The SynchService is responsible for updating the table/data base used by the StalhsPortal, and AnalyticsService.